top of page

 • Main colour airbrush with zenithal (from the top!) and multi stage highlights.
 Armour panels can have smooth lighting transitions.

-• 2 highlight layers for each material element*.
+• 2 and sometimes more highlight layers for each material element*.
 These can have some amount of blending for smooth panels or may be drybrush or edge line highlighted.
 Secondary or major element like skin can have smoother transitions too.

 • Most micro details like eyes, teeth, screens with patterns, and coloured cables, painted and highlighted, including some freehand patterning.